Program Contact: Frederick Scholl 203-582-7394

-Complementary undergraduate programs include: Computer Science, Software Engineering, Criminal Justice, Political Science, Computer Information Systems, Business Administration, plus a variety of health science programs.
+Complementary undergraduate programs include: Computer Science, Software Engineering, Criminal Justice, Political Science, Computer Information Systems, Business Administration, Data Science, plus a variety of health science programs.
 Qualified candidates are automatically admitted to the graduate program upon completion of their undergraduate degree.
 Students have access to a dedicated adviser who is also the MS in Cybersecurity program director.
 Special programming and networking opportunities are available through a dedicated career development specialist.

 The online MS in Cybersecurity program is the same program offered to graduate-level students.
 Courses are taught by world-class security experts, and cover concepts and practices in cloud security and software security.
 Individual 1-credit courses include emphasis on hands-on projects using real-world cybersecurity tools.
 Students complete a hands-on capstone project using commercial or open source security tools, and will then have the opportunity to become part of a security community, both regionally and nationally.

 Dual-Degree BA/MS or BS/MS in Cybersecurity (4+1)

 The program is open to students from any major with 3.00 or higher who have taken Programming & Problem Solving (CSC 110) and Data Structures and Abstraction (CSC 111) or equivalents.
 In addition, it is required that students will have completed coursework or certificates in database management and networking by spring semester of their senior year.